What is a Commercial Invoice?

 2. Receiving Party

 Whether you are preparing the invoice for an export or receiving an invoice from your supplier, make sure the receiving party (consignee) is clearly detailed with their name and address.
-If the invoice is for you and you are an Australian business make sure you also detail your ABN.
+If the invoice is for you and you are an Australian business add in your ABN.

 3. PO Number